mburtless/gloo-mesh/docs/content/guides/gateway/auth/extauth/apikey_auth/_index.md

 Internally, Gloo Mesh will generate a mapping of API keys to _user identities_ for all API keys present in the system.
 The _user identity_ for a given API key is the name of the `Secret` which contains the API key.
 The _user identity_ will be added to the request as a header, `x-user-id` by default, which can be utilized in subsequent filters.
 For security reasons, this header will be sanitized from the response before it leaves the proxy.

 ## Setup
-First, we need to install Gloo Mesh Enterprise (minimum version `1.1`).
-Please refer to the corresponding [installation guide]({{< versioned_link_path fromRoot="/setup/installation/enterprise_installation" >}}) for details.
+First, we need to install Gloo Mesh Enterprise (minimum version `1.1`) with extauth enabled.
+Please refer to the corresponding
+[installation guide]({{< versioned_link_path fromRoot="/setup/installation/enterprise_installation" >}}) for details.

 This guide makes use of the Bookinfo sample application.
 You can install the application by following the steps in the [Bookinfo deployment section]({{% versioned_link_path fromRoot="/guides/#bookinfo-deployment" %}}).